- 1 Belogradchik Rocks

 Private guide / taxi

 The last option is also the most expensive and, in my opinion, absolutely not necessary.
 Like in almost every bigger city you can book a private guide that will bring you to the location and tell lead you throughout the day.
 As the taxis are really cheap in Bulgaria this might also be an option for some – to be honest I would never consider it for myself though as you can experience almost the same for much less money on a guided group tour.

 If you stay in Bulgaria you will probably start off in Sofia, as it is the capital and biggest city of the country.
 There are various options to choose for a day trip from there, such as Veliko Tarnovo, Plovdiv, Belogradchik or Baba Vida.
 No matter what you will choose: Bulgaria has a lot to offer and is an amazing country.
+Bulgaria alone is a reason to visit the Balkansreason to visit the Balkans.
 Just don’t expect it to be a Western European city like Berlin or Paris – because it is completely different and beautiful in its own way.
 If you have any open questions or additions to my article please let me know in the comments or send me a message via mail or Instagram.